ldpercy/turtle/task/readme.md

 ### Bugs

+* Zoom effects on `use:hover` (turtle, marker) are trouble - shadow-dom style, transform origin, browser differences etc. Find something consistent, or replace with a different UI effect.
 * Bug in current cmd set not saving - have put in a small remedial fix to save on 'do', but needs to save on change, or revisit the form loading
 * Initial colour scheme loading is still a bit wonky
 * Eliminate the 5 extra vertical pixels